North Mercer School District

-School District in northern Missouri, U.S.
+School district in Missouri, U.S.

 The North Mercer School District, officially known as the North Mercer County R-III School District, is a public school district headquartered in Mercer, Missouri.
 The district operates a single PreK–12 school, North Mercer School, and serves the town of Mercer and a portion of nearby Ravanna.

 Administration

 As of 2025, the district superintendent is Dan Owens, whose contract was extended by the Board of Education in 2020.
 The principal for all grade levels is Wes Guilkey, whose contract was also renewed in 2021.

 Academics

 The district offers a full K–12 curriculum and participates in dual credit programs to support college readiness.
 In 1995, students from the Lineville-Clio Community School District in Iowa attended Spanish classes at North Mercer School as part of a cooperative arrangement.

 Performance

 As of the 2024–2025 school year, the district serves approximately 156 students and maintains a student–teacher ratio of about 7:1, one of the lowest in the state.
 The district ranks in the top 20% of Missouri public school districts for academic performance, with math proficiency at 48% and reading proficiency at 56%, both above state averages.